 Bronche: Angry Bull cocktails (Red Bull, tequila, orange juice) are just $3 and dads get all the Mexican Meatloaf Sliders they want for free on Father’s Day at TGI Viernes in the Rancho Pocho Mall.
 Sunday 10 AM – 2 PM.
+Outside dining only.
+Wear a mask when not seated.
 Mention my name, Chale Knickerbocker, for a blank stare.

 Radio: East Pocho Community College student radio (K-POCHO FM 89.3) will once again feature a 24-hour Father’s Day Music Marathon starting just after midnight Sunday morning, according to Program Director Queso Quesem.
 “We’ve got a great bunch of artists lined up,” he said: